Colorado vs. Arizona NCAA Football Odds, Plays and Insights | October 16, 2021

 Arizona Stats and Trends

-- Thus far this year Arizona has two wins against the spread.

-- The Wildcats have covered the spread twice this year when underdogs by 6 points or more (in three chances).
+- The Wildcats have been underdogs by 6 points or more three times this year and have covered the spread twice.

-- Arizona's games this season have hit the over on two of five set point totals (40%).
+- Arizona's games this year have gone over the total in two out of five opportunities (40%).

-- In games that Arizona picks up over 383.6 yards, the team is 2-0 against the spread and 0-2 overall.
+- Arizona is 2-0 against the spread and 0-2 overall when the team amasses over 383.6 yards.

 - The Wildcats have turned the ball over nine more times (12 total) than the Buffaloes have forced a turnover (3) this season.